yamz8/playgents/packages/provider-utils/README.md

-# AI SDK - Provider Implementation Utilities
+# @playgents-sdk/provider-utils

+A package part of the Playgents AI Toolkit.